York-Solutions-B2E/TSG--Project_Two--MFiles/Project_Outline.md

   - For *One-to-Many* relationships, they were added as *Many-to-One* and an appropriate Object-instance field was added, in all *children*, in lieu of the `UUID` foreign-keys
     - Based on research and, more specifically, the *High-Performance Java Persistence* book, a *Many-to-One* relationship is more performant than the *One-to-Many* not to mention it is best practice to use an Object-instance foreign key **not** a standard `UUID`
       - Apparently the Object-instance foreign keys boil down to a `UUID` under the hood
+- Changed table-name of `User` to `TSGUser` because PostgreSQL "User" is a reserved word in PostgreSQL

 ## Pending Requirements